• Skip to primary navigation

 • Recipes

-In the past I made Vegan Zucchini Lasagna with Tofu Ricotta and Walnut Sauce, so this time I wanted to switch things up a little and make Zucchini Lasagna Roll-Ups.
+In the past I made Vegan Zucchini Lasagna, so this time I wanted to switch things up a little and make Vegan Zucchini Lasagna Roll-Ups.

-These vegan lasagna roll-ups are a little more work than lasagna, but they are easier for serving dinner guests.
+These vegan zucchini roll-ups are a little more work than lasagna, but they are easier for serving dinner guests.
 They make a great side dish, appetizer, or meal.

 The filling is so good that I decided to post it by itself as a Cheesy Vegan Spinach Dip.